MikeyBronowski/mikeybronowski.github.io/_posts/2020-09-23-saving-outlook-attachments-with-powershell.md

 At the bottom you will find the whole script.

 ### Microsoft Outlook Inbox
-In order to access the inbox, we would need to use GetNameSpace method that supports ‘MAPI’ names space type. inbox no 6.
+In order to access the inbox, we would need to use GetNameSpace method that supports ‘MAPI' names space type. inbox no 6.
 Read about other folders at [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.office.interop.outlook.oldefaultfolders?view=outlook-pia).

 ```powershell
 # use MAPI name space